Joseph-Gill/tax-backend/Readme.md

 ## Usage
 ### Thins you need to change
-1.Change HOSTNAME to your hostname in the nginx conf file for deployment.
+1.Change templates.propulsion-home.ch to your hostname in the nginx conf file for deployment.

 2.IMPORTANT!: Change the secret key in the prod.env or actually don't use a prod.env at all and inject all env variables you need from gitlab.